-Over the past 4 or 5 years, nut sales in the UK have skyrocketed as our interest in them has increased.
+Over the past several years, nut sales in the UK have skyrocketed as our interest in them has increased.
 Shops have done a great job at sourcing and providing a wide variety of different nuts, meaning we have plenty of choice.
 Gone are the days when nuts were just for Christmas (remember the shelled nuts still hanging around in April?).
 Whether you like almonds, brazil nuts, cashews, peanuts, macadamias...they're all available, all year round.

 The principles of weight loss are to reduce the number of calories you're eating to mobilise some of the stores of calories from the body (i.e. fat stores) which over time will result in weight loss.
 Makes sense?
 So it figures that if a food is very calorie dense, it may not be the best option for someone trying to reduce calorie intake.

-That's where science has thrown us a curve ball.>
+That's where science has thrown us a curve ball.

-Would it surprise you to hear that new research has shown that eating nuts – in particular almonds – can actually help with weight loss?
+Would it surprise you to hear that research has shown that eating nuts – in particular almonds – can actually help with weight loss?
 The total number of calories in the nuts, doesn't match up with the weight gain you'd expect from eating them.

-An interesting BBC programme explains why this is – it seems that if you eat whole nuts they're not digested as fully as other foods, so we actually get rid of parts of the nut which contains the fat...meaning we only actually absorb about ¾ of the total calories in a handful of nuts.
+Seems strange, but here's the explanation from the researchers.
+It seems that if you eat whole nuts they're not digested as fully as other foods, so we actually get rid of parts of the nut which contains the fat...meaning we only actually absorb about ¾ of the total calories in a handful of nuts.
 But be aware – if you have finely chopped nuts or nut butter (such as peanut butter) this calorie saving won't happen!

 The Almond Board of California recommend snacking on around 23 almonds a day (30g) as part of a healthy weight loss plan.
 Having a handful of nuts when you feel peckish can stop cravings for sugary snacks so it might be worth a try.